z4ynu/z4ynu/README.md

 # 💫 About Me:
-🔭 I’m currently working on freelancing projects.<br>👯 I’m looking to collaborate on anything productive.<br>🤝 I’m looking for help with what comes in mind.<br>🌱 I’m currently learning automation and web scraping.<br>💬 Ask me about anything.<br>
+🔭 I’m currently working on freelancing projects.<br>👯 I’m looking to collaborate on anything productive.<br>🤝 I’m looking for help with what comes in mind.<br>🌱 I’m currently learning automation.<br>💬 Ask me about anything.<br>

 # 💻 Tech Stack: